ece362-purdue/proton-labs/lab1-gpio/README.md

 ## Step 1: Read the Datasheet

-The first step to understanding any microcontroller is to read the datasheet.
+The first step to understanding any microcontroller is to **read the datasheet**.
 This is a universal *first step* that we want you to remember for not just microcontrollers, but various parts that you will interface to in the future.
 Every single lab will have this first step.

 The Proton board is, strictly speaking, not actually the microcontroller itself - it is a **development board** on which you have an RP2350B microcontroller, which is the black square chip in the center of your Proton board.
-This chip is what holds your microprocessor cores and peripherals.
-The 8-pin W25Q128JVS flash memory chip above the RP2350 is what receives and stores your program when you click "Upload" in VScode.
-When you press the reset button, or provide power to your board, the RP2350 chip reads the program from this flash memory and executes it.
+This chip is what holds your microcontroller's CPU cores and peripherals.
+The 8-pin Winbond W25Q128JVS flash memory chip above the RP2350 is what receives and stores your program when you click "Upload" in VScode.
+The 4-pin NCP1117 chip is a voltage regulator that takes the 5V input from your USB port, and converts it to 3.3V to use with the RP2350.

+When you press the button labeled Reset, or provide power to your board, the voltage regulator will power the RP2350 chip, which then reads the program from the Winbond flash memory and executes it.
 That code can then be made to interact with the peripherals on the RP2350 chip, and for this lab in particular, configure and control the GPIO pins on the RP2350.

 ![flash and power](images/flash-power.png)